 Develop Additional Income Streams

-If you’ve been struggling to grow revenue from your core business model, developing additional income streams may be necessary.
-This could be a new product or service offering, separate pricing models for different customers or subscriptions, and even passive income from ads and sponsorships.
+Developing additional income streams may be necessary if you’ve been struggling to grow revenue from your core business model.
+This could be in the form of a new product or service, multiple price schemes for different consumers or subscriptions, or even passive income from adverts and sponsorships.

 Take Calculated Risks